York Avenue and Sutton Place

-York Avenue, Sutton Place, and Sutton Place South are the names of segments of a North-South thoroughfare in the Yorkville, Lenox Hill, and Sutton Place neighborhoods of the East Side of Manhattan, in New York City.
+York Avenue, Sutton Place, and Sutton Place South are the names of segments of a north–south thoroughfare in the Yorkville, Lenox Hill, and Sutton Place neighborhoods of the East Side of Manhattan, in New York City.
 York Avenue runs from 59th to 92nd Streets through eastern Lenox Hill and Yorkville on the Upper East Side.
 Sutton Place and Sutton Place South run through their namesake neighborhood along the East River and south of the Queensboro Bridge.
 Sutton Place South runs from 57th to 53rd Streets.
-Unlike most North-South streets in Manhattan, street numbers along Sutton Place South increase when headed South.
+Unlike most north–south streets in Manhattan, building address numbers along Sutton Place South increase when headed south.
 Sutton Place runs from 57th to 59th Streets.
 The streets are considered among the city's most affluent, and both portions are known for upscale apartments, much like the rest of the Upper East Side.

 Addresses on York Avenue are continuous with that of Avenue A in the Alphabet City neighborhood, starting in the 1100 series and rising to the 1700 series.
 Addresses on Sutton Place and Sutton Place South do not follow the usual pattern in Manhattan.

 The greater Sutton Place neighborhood, which sits north of the neighborhood of Turtle Bay, runs from 53rd Street to 59th Street and is bounded on the east by the East River and on the west by either First Avenue or Second Avenue.
 Sutton Square is the cul-de-sac at the end of East 58th Street, just east of Sutton Place; Riverview Terrace is a row of townhouses on a short private driveway that runs north from Sutton Square.